jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ### Bug Fixes / Closed Issues

 * [459](https://github.com/chef/cinc-server/issues/459) - allow
-  Chef Server to work when the postgresql port has been set in `cinc-server.rb`
+  CINC Server to work when the postgresql port has been set in `cinc-server.rb`
 * [540](https://github.com/chef/cinc-server/pull/540) - default ldap to
   case insensitve, preventing login failures where case does not match